-There are times when you'd like to request a room or resource even though another event has it booked.
-For example, if there's a weekly Bible Study every Monday afternoon that uses the Fellowship Hall, and there's a one-time event, like a wedding, that would like to use that room, you can see if the Bible Study is willing to move in order to request the room.
-Conflict Resolvers can then verify the change in the schedule.
+If there's a Bible Study every Monday afternoon that uses the Fellowship Hall, but there's a wedding that would like to use that room, Conflict Resolvers can see if the Bible Study is willing to move for that day.

 Create the Conflict

-When someone requests a room or resource , they can see which ones are already reserved based on the alert icon and lines through it.
+When requesting a room or resource, you can see which ones are already reserved based on the alert icon and lines through it.
 Drag and drop the room or resource onto the reservation block to see who's using the room.

 When a conflict is created, the original event isn't affected unless the conflicting event is approved.